 Significant weight loss

-Drugs that suppress the immune system
+Use of drugs that suppress the immune system

 In some patients, active disease develops when they are reinfected rather than when latent disease reactivates.
 Reinfection is more likely to be the mechanism in areas where TB is prevalent and patients are exposed to a large inoculum of bacilli.
 Reactivation of latent infection predominates in low-prevalence areas.
 In a given patient, it is difficult to determine whether active disease resulted from reinfection or reactivation.

-TB damages tissues through delayed-type hypersensitivity (DTH), typically producing granulomatous necrosis with a caseous histologic appearance.
+TB damages tissues through delayed-type hypersensitivity Type IV (DTH), typically producing granulomatous necrosis with a caseous histologic appearance.
 Lung lesions are characteristically but not invariably cavitary, especially in immunosuppressed patients with impaired DTH.
 Pleural effusion is less common than in progressive primary TB but may result from direct extension or hematogenous spread.
 Rupture of a large tuberculous lesion into the pleural space may cause empyema with or without bronchopleural fistula and sometimes causes pneumothorax.
 In the prechemotherapy era, TB empyema sometimes complicated medically induced pneumothorax therapy and was usually rapidly fatal, as was sudden massive hemoptysis due to erosion of a pulmonary artery by an enlarging cavity.

 The course of TB varies greatly, depending on the virulence of the organism and the state of host defenses.
 The course may be rapid in members of isolated populations (eg, Native Americans) who, unlike many Europeans and their American descendents, have not experienced centuries of selective pressure to develop innate or natural immunity to the disease.
 The course is often more indolent in these European and American populations.

 In active pulmonary tuberculosis, even moderate or severe disease, patients may have no symptoms, except “not feeling well,” along with anorexia, fatigue, and weight loss, which develop gradually over several weeks, or they may have more specific symptoms.
 Cough is most common.
 At first, it may be minimally productive of yellow or green sputum, usually when awakening in the morning, but cough may become more productive as the disease progresses.
 Hemoptysis occurs only with cavitary TB (due to granulomatous damage to vessels but sometimes due to fungal growth in a cavity).